petermetz/dci-lint/pkg/core/README.md

 # `@dci-lint/core`

-This module is responsible for providing the backbone for the rest of the packages when it comes to the features of Cactus.
+This module is responsible for providing the backbone for the rest of the packages when it comes to the features of .

 The main difference between this and the `common` package is that this one does not guarantee it's features to work in the browser.